ISRA FACTSHEETS

 Reykjanes Ridge

 Reykjanes Ridge is located off the southern coast of Iceland.
 It is the longest oblique spreading ridge in the world (Höskuldsson et al. 2007).
-The area includes the northern tip of the ridge, and into Reyjkanes Peninsula.
+The area includes the northern tip of the ridge, and extends into Reyjkanes Peninsula.
 It is characterised by numerous volcanic ridges, seamounts, and fault-bounded basins (Höskuldsson et al. 2007).

-The area is influenced by the Atlantic Current, and the Irminger Current (Oskarsson et al. 2009).
+The area is influenced by the Atlantic Current and the Irminger Current (Oskarsson et al. 2009).
 The Irminger Current is a warm and saline (Logemann & Harms 2006) component of the Atlantic Water inflow in the Nordic Sea (Zhao et al. 2018).
 There is seasonal variation in the Atlantic Water transport, with a minimum in the late boreal spring and a maximum in summer (Zhao et al. 2018).

-This Important Shark and Ray Area is benthopelagic and subsurface and is delineated from 110 m to 1,370 m based on the depth range of the Qualifying Species in the area.
+This Important Shark and Ray Area is benthopelagic and subsurface and is delineated from 110 m to 1,370 m based on the depth range of Qualifying Species in the area.

 CRITERION A